 - What kind of person will buy the book, and why?
 What new information will the book give them to justify its cost?

 - What is your estimate of the total market for the book?

-- If you are aware of professional organizations or mailing lists which would be useful in promoting the book, please mention them.
+- If you are aware of professional organizations or mailing lists that would be useful in promoting the book, please mention them.

 - What portion of the material is now complete?

 - When do you expect to have your manuscript completed?